psth2876/livestock_analysis/README.md

 ![image](https://user-images.githubusercontent.com/23220212/178729827-75202d63-b65d-4bce-b9c6-605f8a0f20bf.png)

+*Figure: Heatmap correlation to show the production of all livestock items in different regions of Nepal.*

 In the above heat map correlation, the color codes used shows us the strength of each variable for Total Milk Produced, Total Eggs, Total Meat, and Sheep Wool Produced.
 If the correlation is strong among the